mayurdalvi5/Watch-Wise-Tool/README.md

 - Always run ` app.py ` in an IDE to start the summarizer API as it creates local server for getting summarized content
 - Load the custom extension into any web browser.
 - Go to any YouTube video and click on the extension logo to start summarizing.
+- Inside `Alternate code file` folder you can see ipynb file which can also be used if you don't want to see GUI, all logic code of Watch Wise is present in it.